Mathew Knowles: Career

-Knowles began his business career in sales of office and medical equipment.
-He moved to Houston in 1976 and worked for the Xerox Corporation for 10 years, primarily in the medical-systems sales division.
-Knowles worked selling CT/MRI diagnostic imaging equipment to hospitals and health facilities.
-He also worked in neurosurgical sales.
+Knowles began his business career in the sales of office and medical equipment.
+He moved to Houston in 1976 and worked for the Xerox Corporation for 10 years, primarily in the medical systems sales division.
+In 1988, Knowles worked for Philips, selling CT/MRI diagnostic imaging equipment to hospitals and health facilities.
+He also later worked in neurosurgical sales at Johnson & Johnson.
 In 1992, Knowles left this career to devote himself to his music company, Music World Entertainment, which he founded that year.

 Knowles established several recording imprints under Music World Entertainment, including Music World Gospel, Music World Kids, and Music World Country/Compadre.
 Knowles also established joint ventures with Sony Music, Interscope/Geffen/A&M, Fontana/Universal, Integrity Africa, Fontana International, and Sony Brazil.

 Knowles became manager of the vocal group Destiny's Child, working as either a producer or an executive producer on many of the group's projects.
 By 1997 he had secured the group a label deal with Columbia Records and a feature on the Men in Black soundtrack.
 During this time, Knowles brought in producers such as Wyclef Jean, Jermaine Dupri, and Master P to focus on a fusion of hip hop with R&B to cross over to different audiences.
-Under Music World Artist Management, Destiny's Child became a top-selling group, winning several awards including the Grammy Award, the American Music Award, BET Awards, and many others.
+Under Music World Artist Management, Destiny's Child became a top-selling group, winning several awards including Grammy Awards, American Music Awards, BET Awards, and many others.
 Billboard magazine inducted the group into the All Time Hot 100 Artists.
 Knowles also managed the solo careers of Destiny's Child members Michelle Williams and Kelly Rowland.
 Former members LeToya Luckett and LaTavia Roberson once sued Knowles, accusing him of misappropriating group funds.

 In 2002, Knowles founded Spirit Rising Music, which became Music World Gospel.
 Its artists include Vanessa Bell Armstrong, Brian Courtney Wilson, Juanita Bynum, Le'Andria Johnson, Micah Stampley, Amber Bullock, Andrea Helms, Trinitee 5:7, and Elder Goldwire.
 In 2016, through Music World Music, Knowles acquired the country music catalog Compadre, which includes James McMurty, Johnny Cash, Billy Joe Shaver, Trent Willmon, and Kate Campbell.
 Knowles also launched the family-oriented music imprint, Music World Kids.
 The label has released youth projects that include Baby Jamz, Krazy Kuzins, Kid's Rap Radio, and the Music World Kids CD 5-pack.
-The venture also has released music from Nick Jr’s popular cartoon series, Wow!
+The venture also released music from Nickelodeon's cartoon series, Wow!
 Wow!
 Wubbzy!.